puppetlabs/puppet-docs/source/puppet/4.9/hiera_merging.md

 ### Unique

 A unique merge (sometimes called "array merge") combines any number of array and scalar (string/number/boolean) values to return a merged, flattened array with all duplicate values removed.
 The lookup fails if any of the values are hashes.
+The result is ordered from highest-priority to lowest.

 For example: